-National Electricity Amendment (Minor Change) Rule 2009 No. 7
+National Electricity Amendment (Regulatory Investment Test for Transmission) Rule 2009

-This version of the National Electricity Rules only contains the Chapters of the National Electricity Rules that are amended by the Rule.
+This version of the National Electricity Rules only contains the Chapters of the National Electricity Rules that will be amended by the draft Rule.

 This version of the National Electricity Rules is provided for information purposes only.
-The Australian Energy Market Commission does not guarantee the accuracy, reliability or completeness of this draft consolidated version.
-The National Electricity Amendment (Minor Change) Rule 2009 No. 7 is published separately on the website of the Australian Energy Market Commission.
+The Australian Energy Market Commission does not guarantee the accuracy, reliability or completeness of this consolidated version.
+The official National Electricity Amendment (Regulatory Investment Test for Transmission) Rule 2009 is published separately on the website of the Australian Energy Market Commission.